Carbon monoxide poisoning: Physiology

 Carbon monoxide is produced naturally by many physiologically relevant enzymatic and non-enzymatic reactions best exemplified by heme oxygenase catalyzing the biotransformation of heme (an iron protoporphyrin) into biliverdin and eventually bilirubin.
 Aside from physiological signaling, most carbon monoxide is stored as carboxyhemoglobin at non-toxic levels below 3% HbCO.

 Therapeutics

 Small amounts of CO are beneficial and enzymes exist that produce it at times of oxidative stress.
 A variety of drugs are being developed to introduce small amounts of CO, these drugs are commonly called carbon monoxide-releasing molecules.
 Historically, the therapeutic potential of factitious airs, notably carbon monoxide as hydrocarbonate, was investigated by Thomas Beddoes, James Watt, Tiberius Cavallo, James Lind, Humphry Davy, and others in many labs such as the Pneumatic Institution.

 Signs and symptoms

 On average, exposures at 100 ppm or greater is dangerous to human health.
-The WHO recommended maximum levels of indoor CO exposure in 24 hours is 4 mg/m^{3}.
-Acute exposure should not exceed 10 mg/m^{3} in 8 hours, 35 mg/m^{3} in one hour and 100 mg/m^{3} in 15 minutes.
+The WHO recommended maximum levels of indoor CO exposure in 24 hours is 4 mg/m^{3} (3.5 ppm at 20 °C).
+Acute exposure should not exceed 10 mg/m^{3} (8.7 ppm at 20 °C) in 8 hours, 35 mg/m^{3} (31 ppm at 20 °C) in one hour and 100 mg/m^{3} (87 ppm at 20 °C) in 15 minutes.